 NOTE: If outdoor temperatures have dropped significantly, your water heater must work harder to heat and maintain the cold inbound water, and the water cools more as it travels through pipes that run through unheated spaces.
 This calls for adjusting the water heater’s dial to a slightly hotter temperature.

 Also make sure the water heater isn’t leaking.
 If neither of these issues are the problem, flush the water heater tank to be sure mineral deposits are not reducing the heater’s efficiency.
-To do this, please see How to Flush or Drain a Water Heater.

 This is also a good time to test that the temperature-pressure relief valve, which keeps pressure from building up too much in the boiler, is in proper working order.
 Lift or lower its handle.
 Water should drain from the overflow pipe.
 If it doesn’t work, see How to Replace a Water Heater TP Relief Valve.